“Intervention for Pain During Potassium Infusion”

 Implementation Strategies: The inclusion of nurses in the process through use of a questionnaire, the use of its results in developing an algorithm and subsequent approval of a new protocol, endorses nurses to use this resource that had been thoughtfully developed with their contributions and input.
 This means that they can now intervene with confidence and competence in addressing this source of patient distress.

-The idea of “bedside scholars” is valuable to nurses because they are stakeholders in the process.
+Implications for practice: The idea of “bedside scholars” is valuable to nurses because they are stakeholders in the process.
 Thoughtfully assessing a problem, planning a solution and implementing an action can be beneficial to both the current situation and future situations.
 Projects like this should give all nurses the encouragement to help the patient and the profession by staying vigilant for and compliant with evidence-based practice.